9 Things to Do For Free on Holiday in The Peak District in 2023

 Around 8 miles of traffic-free walking (or cycling) on a former Midland Railway line with some heritage trails and information.

-And, not forgetting the six tunnels, which at points are dark (although lit) and well worth walking through at least a couple of them.
+Not to mention the six tunnels, which are, at points, dark (although lit) and well worth walking through at least a couple of them.

-There’s also the Monsal Viaduct with stunning views, the lime kilns to see and the old Miller’s Dale station.
+There’s also the Monsal Viaduct, which offers stunning views, the lime kilns, and the old Miller’s Dale station.

 _______________________________________________________________________________________